bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 ## Building a JavaScript CLI

-At this point  in the process I had all the functionality in an ES 6 module that I could bring into a script with a simple:
+At this point  in the process I had captured all the functionality in an ES 6 module, but I still have no way to actually invoke the that code!

+Remember, modules are libraries that can b used **by** scripts, but they are not executable in and of themselves.

+Like simply importing jQuery doesn't actually **do** anything, importing Linkifier with an import line like the one below doesn't actually **do** anything.

 ```javascript
 import { Linkifier } from '@bartificer/linkify'
 ```

-I still needed a way to actually call the code, pass it a URL, and get a generated link.
+I still needed to write the code to get a URL from somewhere, call the `Linkifier.geneateLink()` function, and do something with the resulting link.

-While debugging I was using a very simple test script, little more than:
+While debugging the module I was using a very simple test script that was little more than the following:

 ```javascript
 import { Linkifier } from '@bartificer/linkify';